woweeclapper/woweeclapper/README.md

 Now I'm more Front End focused with JavaScript/TypeScript and HTML/CSS.

-I'm still expanding into Back End to really become a Full Stack DevOps.
+I'm still expanding into Back End to really become a Full Stack.

 Courseworks taught me a combination of Java/Python/C++, but in order to really progress, I'm going to need to focused on further my advancement in one of these languages; Java for enterprise level project and Python for small MVPs and C++/C# for game